GetStream/stream-firebase-extensions/auth-activity-feeds/README.md

 **Author**: Stream (**[https://getstream.io/](https://getstream.io/)**)

-**Description**: Authenticates and syncs your users between Firebase Auth and Stream Feeds.
+**Description**: Authenticates and syncs your users between Firebase Authentication and Stream Feeds.

 **Details**: Use this extension to securely generate Stream Activity Feeds user tokens using Firebase Authentication.